 Until February 9, 2011, inventories were stated at the lower of cost or market.
 Cost was computed using standard cost, which approximates actual cost on a first-in, first-out basis and includes material, labor and manufacturing overhead costs.
 Any excess and obsolete provision is only released if and when the related inventory is sold or scrapped.
-During the six months ended September 30, 2011 and 2010, the Company did not sell or scrap previously reserved inventory.
-The inventory provision balance at September 30, 2011 and 2010 was \$0 and \$729, respectively.
-The inventory provision for the period ended September 30, 2010 was related to DRIE products, which were sold in the prior fiscal year.
+During the nine months ended December 31, 2011 and 2010, the Company did not sell or scrap previously reserved inventory.
+The inventory provision balance at December 31, 2011 and 2010 was \$0 and \$547, respectively.
+The inventory provision for the period ended December 31, 2010 was related to DRIE products, which were sold in the prior fiscal year.

 Prior to the sale of the DRIE assets in the prior fiscal year, the Company periodically analyzed any systems that were in finished goods inventory to determine if they were suitable for current customer requirements.
 At that time, the Company's policy was that, if after approximately 18 months, it determines that a sale will not take place within the next twelve months and the system would be useable for customer demonstrations or training, it is transferred to fixed assets.
 Otherwise, it was expensed.
-Currently the Company's inventory consists of the NLD hardware, which is held for sale, and has a current book value of zero.